markbirss/SqueezeAudioDIY-1/README.md

 - Update Squeezelite.
 - Change the default audio device.
 - Change the name of the Squeezelite player.
-- Apply configuration required for HifiBerry DACs on Raspberry Pi.

 Squeezelite Setup for Debian-Based-Distro
 -----------------------------------------